Automorphic forms for some even unimodular lattices: Even unimodular quadratic forms over

 \section{Even unimodular quadratic forms over $\Q(\sqrt{3})$}

-Hung \cite{Hu} showed that if $E=\Q(\sqrt{3})$ then the genus of even unimodular $\OO_E$-lattices contains $1$ class when $N=2$, $2$ classes when $N=4$, $6$ classes when $N=6$ and $31$ classes when $N=8$.
+According to Hung \cite{Hu}, if $E=\Q(\sqrt{3})$ then there is a unique genus of even unimodular $\OO_E$-lattices for each even $N\geq 2$.
+He showed that it contains $1$ class when $N=2$, $2$ classes when $N=4$, $6$ classes when $N=6$ and $31$ classes when $N=8$.
 We have simultaneously diagonalised certain neighbour operators $T_\pp$ and recorded the eigenvalues later in this section.
 We have also produced guesses for the global Arthur parameters that recover these computed Hecke eigenvalues (and the correct $c_{\infty_1}(z), c_{\infty_2}(z)$), with the exception of three cases when $N=8$.
 Things are different now, because although the class number is $1$, the narrow class number is $2$.
 The ray class field of conductor $\infty_1+\infty_2$ is $H=\Q(\sqrt{3},i)=\Q(\zeta_{12})$.
 Let $\chi:\GL_1(\A_E)\rightarrow\C^{\times}$ be the ray class character of conductor $\infty_1+\infty_2$.
 It takes the value $1$ on inert primes and totally positive split primes, $-1$ on the rest.
+It is now possible to have non-zero forms of odd weights.
+The central character of the associated automorphic representation of $\GL_2(\A_E)$ is then $\chi$.

 Let $\Delta_3$ be the automorphic representation of $\GL_2(\A_E)$ attached to one of the Galois conjugate pair of Hecke eigenforms spanning $S_{[4,4]}(\GL_2(\A_E),\prod\GL_2(\OO_{\pp}))$.
 Its Galois conjugate is $\chi\otimes\Delta_3$.